-- Santa Monica Beach and Pier: This is where you’ll find lots of bike rental options and lots of parking lots ($7-15 depending on lot and season).
+- Santa Monica Beach and Pier: You’ll find lots of Santa Monica bike rentals by the Santa Monica Pier.
+And, lots of parking! ($7-15 depending on lot and season.)
 The pier itself is a fun place to visit, with an amusement park, aquarium, shops and restaurants.

 - The Original Muscle Beach: A beachside gymnastics and fitness site since the 1930s.